Bennyboy12306/Py-Weighted-Loot-Table/README.md

 - This takes in a list of items and weights and chooses a random item based on the weights
 - Weights are how likely an item is to be picked and are relative
 - For example an item with a weight of 10 is 10 times more likely to be picked than a weight of 1 and twice as likely as a weight of 5
-- You don't have to start you weights at 1, You can start at any positive number
+- You don't have to start your weights at 1, You can start at any positive number
 - You can edit the loot dict to change loot and its weight